Azalea: Toxicity

 In addition to being renowned for its beauty, the azalea is also highly toxic—it contains andromedotoxins in both its leaves and nectar, including honey from the nectar.
-Bees are deliberately fed on Azalea/Rhododendron nectar in some parts of Turkey, producing a mind-altering, potentially medicinal, and occasionally lethal honey known as "mad honey".
+Bees are deliberately fed on azalea/rhododendron nectar in some parts of Turkey, producing a mind-altering, potentially medicinal, and occasionally lethal honey known as "mad honey".

+Azalea is dangerous to pets, as, if consumed, the toxins within the plant tissue can cause central nervous system depression, which in turn can lead to multi-organ failure.
+Symptoms may include vomiting, diarrhea, seizures, laryngeal edema and heart rhythm disturbances, which can lead to complete cardiac arrest and therefore death.

 Azalea festivals

 Japan

 Motoyama, Kōchi has a flower festival in which the blooming of Tsutsuji is celebrated.
 Tatebayashi, Gunma is famous for its Azalea Hill Park, Tsutsuji-ga-oka.
 Nezu Shrine in Bunkyo, Tokyo, holds a Tsutsuji Matsuri from early April until early May.
 Higashi Village has hosted an azalea festival each year since 1976.
 The village's 50,000 azalea plants draw an estimated 60,000 to 80,000 visitors each year.

 Korea

 Sobaeksan, one of the 12 well-known Sobaek Mountains, lying on the border between Chungbuk Province and Gyeongbuk has a royal azalea (Rhododendron schlippenbachii) festival held on May every year.
 Sobaeksan has an azalea colony dotted around Biro mountaintop, Gukmang and Yonwha early in May.
 When royal azaleas have turned pink in the end of May, it looks like Sobaeksan wears a pink Jeogori (Korean traditional jacket).